awslabs/aws-orbit-workbench/tutorials/orbit-manifest-guide.markdown

         NodesSubnets: # list of subnets where your EKS nodes should be created
     Frontend:
         LoadBalancersSubnets: # list of subnets where your front end load balancers should be created
+        SslCertArn: # Provide a reference to an SSL Cert
+        CustomDomainName: # Conditionally required to integrate a DNS name to the custom created SSLCert
 ManagedNodegroups:
 # define here your EKS node pools
 -   Name: primary-compute # A general compute node pool used for simple ETL